sidk2018/acg-automating-aws-with-python/README.md

 webotron currently has the following features

 - List Buckets
-- list contents bucket of the bucket
+- List contents bucket of the bucket